Lesson Sample

 Golden Tickets!
 They’re everywhere!
 Do you know what I’m talking about?
 If not, you probably think I’m nuts.
 Even if you do, you probably think I’m nuts : ) But a Golden Ticket is what you need, and that’s exactly what you’re going to get.

-Don't let the typing room be your downfall.
+Don't let your transciption be your downfall.

 Things you need today –